TaxEvaderKet/tcp_chat/README.md

 ### Installing the prerequisites
 - If you wish to use Clang instead of GCC, just replace 'gcc' with 'clang' on whichever command is relevant to your distribution.
 - Debian and Debian-based
+    - Update the package lists with `sudo apt-get update`, this also applies to Ubuntu
-    - `sudo apt-get install git gcc make cmake libsodium-dev`
+    - `sudo apt-get install git gcc make cmake libsodium-dev libssl-dev`
-        - or, on Ubuntu and variants, `sudo apt install git gcc make cmake libsodium-dev`
+        - or, on Ubuntu and variants, `sudo apt install git gcc make cmake libsodium-dev libssl-dev`
 - RHEL and Fedora-based
-    - `sudo dnf install git gcc make cmake libsodium-devel`
+    - `sudo dnf install git gcc make cmake libsodium-devel openssl-devel`
 - Arch Linux
+    - `sudo pacman -Syu`
-    - `sudo pacman -S git gcc make cmake libsodium`
+    - `sudo pacman -S git gcc make cmake libsodium openssl`
 - Windows Subsystem for Linux (WSL):
     - Follow the Linux installation instructions relevant to your WSL distribution.